 I’ve written each writing lesson so that I can use some of my favorite back to school picture books for my mentor texts.
 These books are also the basis for each of the writing prompts included in the unit.
 Even if you skip the writing lessons, I highly recommend each of the books for a beginning of the year read aloud.

-What if Everybody Did That-This is one of my favorites!
+What if Everybody Did That?: This is one of my favorites for introducing paragraphs!
 It helps students understand why rules are important.
 The book gives great visual and written examples of what could happen if people no longer followed basic rules.

-My Mouth is a Volcano-This book addresses the importance of not blurting out.
+My Mouth is a Volcano!: This book addresses the importance of not blurting out.
 I don’t think I’ve ever taught a class where that wasn’t an issue, so this is a great way to teach the importance of respecting each other’s turn to talk and share with the class.
+It’s my favorite book in these introducing paragraph lessons.

-How Full is Your Bucket-This book has been around for awhile now, but I absolutely love the message that it teaches.
+How Full is Your Bucket?
+For Kids: This book has been around for awhile now, but I absolutely love the message that it teaches.
 I use this lesson to introduce the concept of being a bucket filler or a bucket dipper.
 The author does a great job of making a difficult concept easy to understand for students.

-A Bad Case of the Tattle Tongue-I like to prevent tattling at the very start of the school year, and this is a great way to teach the difference between tattling and reporting.
+A Bad Case of Tattle Tongue: I like to prevent tattling at the very start of the school year, and this is a great way to teach the difference between tattling and reporting.
 The author does a great job of making the text and illustrations student friendly.

-For a little extra practice, I included a mixed up paragraphs activity, where students cut and paste scrambled sentences and glue them in the appropriate place on a graphic organizer.
+For a little extra paragraph practice, I included a mixed up paragraphs activity, where students cut and paste scrambled sentences and glue them in the appropriate place on a graphic organizer.
+This is great practice for introducing paragraphs or reviewing how to organize a paragraph.

-I am so excited to use this unit when we go back to school!
-I think that it’s going to help me set the tone and expectations for both writing and behavior all year long!
-You can check it out here if you’re interested!
+This introducing paragraphs resource will be a huge help for students!
+It will set the tone and expectations for both writing and behavior all year long!
+You can check it out on TpT if you’re interested!